MINcomSmartSolutions/strohm/README.md

   all" to avoid loading demo data.
 - PROXY_MODE: [boolean] (default: "false") Whether to enable proxy mode.
 This should be enabled if Odoo is behind a reverse proxy.
 - ADMIN_PASSWORD: (default: "admin") Password for the admin user created by doodba.
+FYI somereason it is always "admin" even if we set it to something else.

 ###### SMTP (To be used for sending emails from Odoo)